 If you did, great!
 Consider whether it’s prudent to stay the course or switch things up a bit to try to earn even more.
-If you didn’t meet your goals, where did you fall short, and can you see why?
+If you didn’t meet your goals, where did you fall short, and do you see why?

 Are your assets allocated well?

 A good portfolio has your assets allocated in different places to ensure diversification and a good return.
-You should have a mix of stocks, money markets, bonds, etc. Check out how each has performed this year to know if your allocation needs more attention.
+You should have a mix of stocks, money markets, bonds, etc. Check out how each has performed this year to see if your allocation needs more attention.